michaelekornrud/BouvetRadar/backend/docs/DEVELOPMENT.md

 When adding new functionality, follow the layered architecture approach:

+**Layer 1 - Exception (if needed):** If you need a new type of error, add it to the appropriate exception module.
+Define error codes in `error_codes.py` first, then implement the exception class.

-**Layer 1 - Client (if needed):** If integrating a new external API, create a client class that handles HTTP communication, authentication, and returns raw data.
+**Layer 2 - Client (if needed):** If integrating a new external API, create a client class that handles HTTP communication, authentication, and raises ExternalAPIError on failures.

+**Layer 3 - Validation (if needed):** Create validator functions or dataclass validators for request parameters.
+Use type hints and raise ValidationError or InvalidParameterTypeError for invalid inputs.

-**Layer 2 - Service:** Implement business logic in a service class.
-This layer transforms raw data, applies business rules, and coordinates between multiple data sources.
+**Layer 4 - Service:** Implement business logic in a service class.
+This layer transforms raw data, applies business rules, coordinates between multiple data sources, and raises appropriate exceptions.

-**Layer 3 - API:** Create Flask blueprint endpoints that validate requests, call service methods, and format responses as JSON.
+**Layer 5 - API:** Create Flask blueprint endpoints that:
+1. Use validators to parse and validate request parameters
+2. Call service methods with validated data
+3. Format successful responses as JSON
+4. Register blueprint-specific error handlers

 **Testing:** Write tests for each layer, using mocks for external dependencies.
-Unit tests cover service logic, while integration tests verify endpoint behavior.
+Unit tests cover validation and service logic, while integration tests verify endpoint behavior.

 **Registration:** Register new blueprints in `main.py` to make endpoints accessible.